Nyxa/EsotericaDesign/Umbra The Remnant/Lore/Qualia.md

 When a **Ripple** is created, it pulls an immense amount of raw energy from the [Blackvoid](Nahla.md) condensed into a single point.
 This energy is then arranged according to laws pulled from its [Host](Ripple.md), and, once all **Physical Laws** are in place, the Ripple violently expands outwards; allowing its **Energy** to condense into matter, to eventually facilitate the emergence of conscious beings.

 **Qualia** play a critical role in this design; however, they are neither conscious nor capable of forming consciousness.
-The ability for conscious thought and observation comes from the [Hollow Nexus](Hollow%20Nexus.md), which is essentially a fragment of [Nahla](Nahla.md) herself.
+The ability for conscious thought and observation comes from the [Hollow Nexus](Hollow%20Nexus.md).

 There are 7 different types of **Qualia**, of which 5 are **Natural**, and 2 are **Primordial**:

 ### **Memorium**
 - **Natural Qualia** of **Information & Perception**
-    - Governs the ability for things to possess qualities and traits, and for those traits to be perceived as distinct from one another.
+    - Governs the ability for things to possess *qualities* and *traits*, and for those traits to be *perceived* as distinct from one another.
-    - Governs information transfer, which is a component of energy transfer.
+    - Governs information *transfer*, which is a component of energy transfer.
-    - Governs information persistence, in tandem with **Temporum**.
+    - Governs information *persistence*, in tandem with **Temporum**.
     - As an **Attunement** type, it is typically used for *reconnaissance*, *illusions*, the creation of *imagery*, and the alteration of an object's properties by imposing the user's *imagination* onto reality.

 ### **Temporum**
 - **Natural Qualia** of **Causality & Interaction**
-    - Governs the ability for things to have properties that can produce effects when interacting with other things with properties
+    - Governs the ability for things to have *properties* that can produce effects when interacting with other things with properties
     - Creates the **Temporal Field**, a field that stores all *causal* information of a **Ripple**
         - This can be understood as a field which stores a "back-up" of every "moment" that occurs within a **Ripple**
         - The **Temporal Field** is of a fixed size, so storing new information becomes slower as more information is added.